Invicti DAST (formerly Netsparker) vs Escape DAST: 2025 Comparison

 Security Testing

 Invicti is strong when it comes to testing front-end apps and APIs, providing a good range of security checks for well-documented REST (and potentially SOAP or gRPC APIs, but it's hard to judge), such as injection flaws, authentication issues, and misconfigurations.
-However, its capabilities depend heavily on the presence of an accurate OpenAPI or Swagger file and a predefined schema.
-It lacks some flexibility when dealing with undocumented endpoints.

-Escape relies on its proprietary feedback-driven Business Logic Security Testing algorithm.
-It excels in detecting even complex business-logic vulnerabilities, especially in modern API types like GraphQL.
+In contrast, Escape testing is more thorough, as it relies on its proprietary feedback-driven Business Logic Security Testing algorithm.
+It excels in detecting even complex business-logic vulnerabilities, especially in SPAs and modern API types like GraphQL.
 Escape's algortihm addresses this complexity by autonomously generating legitimate traffic to test API's business logic.

 Through techniques like Sourcing Inference and Strong Typing Inference, Escape ensures the accuracy of generated requests, while integration with generative AI enhances adaptability, particularly in complex attack scenarios.

-Get a demo
+Get a demoAuthentication

 GraphQL security